David Kelly (mathematics educator): Yellow pigs and 17

-During his time at Princeton in the early 1960s, Kelly and fellow student Michael Spivak created "Yellow Pig's Day," an annual celebration of mathematics and the number 17.
-He continued to be involved in the organization of the holiday each year, commemorating the day with food, songs, a reunion, and mathematics.
-He was quite familiar with many of the properties of the number 17, and gave a special lecture on the subject each summer.
+After meeting as Princeton students in the early 1960s, later in the decade Kelly and fellow mathematician Michael Spivak created "Yellow Pigs Day," an annual celebration of mathematics and the number 17.
+The HCSSiM program organizes the holiday each year on July 17, commemorating the day with a reunion, mathematics, food and songs.
+Kelly was expertly familiar with the properties of the number 17, and gave a special lecture on the subject each summer.